JcxAu/ReptilePy/docs/README.md

 This is a web crawler written in Python（hereinafter referred to as a crawler）.

-Here is the icon for ReptilePy.
+Here is the icon for ReptilePy:

 ![](../img/ReptilePy_icon.ico)